 - 2 tablespoons soy sauce

-- ½ teaspoon Italian seasoning
+- ½ teaspoon dried oregano

 - 1 teaspoon salt or more to taste

-- ½ cup parmesan or vegan cheese
+- 4 tablespoons grated parmesan or non-dairy cheese

-- 1 tablespoon chopped parsley
+- 1 tablespoon chopped parsley optional

 - ½ lemon optional

-- After 10 minutes, your filling should be tasty and thick.
-Taste and adjust for salt and spices.Note: for extra loaded zucchini boats, you could add a handful of your favorite cheese or vegan cheese into the mixture before filling the zucchini.
+- After 10 minutes, your filling should be rich, tasty, and thick.
+Taste and adjust for salt and spices.